mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.1 Creation of a Conformance
 The substance of a conformance is not declared.
 It is created in response to a named concrete type being conformed to a protocol.
 The set of witnesses that is the conformance inferred from the context.

 A concrete type is declared to conform to a protocol in one of two ways.
-A non-generic concrete type is directly declared to conform to a protocol, while a concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.
+A non-generic concrete type is directly declared to conform to a protocol.
+A concretization of a generic type is implicitly declared to conform to a protocol based on the pattern established by the generic type's declaration and extensions.

-A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
+A **concretization** of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
 A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
 When a concretization is formed, its protocol conformances are determined by that pattern.